 Transfer and Career Services also maintains information of regional and national internship placements as well as contacts with alumni who are interested in providing internships.

 A full list of completed Landmark internships along with contact information is retained and publicized by Transfer and Career Services.

-- The student identifies internship options and meets with Transfer Services to prepare for an interview.
+- The student identifies internship options and meets with Transfer and Career Services to prepare for an interview.

 - The student solicits initial agreements with faculty sponsor and on-site supervisor.

 - The student submits an internship proposal to the faculty sponsor, no later than November 15 for spring internships and April 15 for summer and fall internships.

 - The faculty sponsor submits the proposal to the department Chair, who passes it to the Academic Dean or B.A.
 Coordinator for final approval.